allanrehhoff/framework/README.md

 ```

 ## Configuration
+A superset of json, called jsonc is used for configuration files, this is to support comments in configuration files.

+> *NOTE:*
+> ConfigurationParser still only has partial support for jsonc.

+All config files are to be located in the **storage/config** directory.
-The main configuration resides within the file **config,json**, and should contain nothing but configuration settings used by the core and controllers.
+The main configuration resides within the file **application,jsonc**, and should contain nothing but configuration settings used by the core and controllers.

-Theme specific configurations such as assets, third-party libraries should be managed by the **theme.json** file bundled with the theme.
+Theme specific configurations such as assets, third-party libraries should be managed by the **default.theme.jsonc** file bundled with the theme.

 Configuration is loaded upon controller initialization.
 Values can be accessed, changed, removed and saved using a dot syntax.